A stealthy battery upgrade makes the Nintendo Switch a must-have console

 It isn’t just large AAA games, though.
 Independent developers have found the Switch to be the perfect platform for their games, offering what the PlayStation Vita did but with significantly more horsepower and versatility.
 From Hollow Knight to Rocket League, if you want to play it, it’s probably on Switch.

 Nintendo hasn’t been at the forefront of online gaming innovation over the years, but the Switch offers a relatively stable multiplayer experience in everything from Arms to Splatoon 2.
 Some games, like Mario Kart 8, work fantastically well online.

 Still, limited matchmaking options in some of the biggest games, as well as the bizarre decision to omit voice chat without a smartphone app, are baffling, and they pale in comparison to the quality-of-life options available on both PlayStation Network and Xbox Live.
-With Nintendo planning to charge a fee for subscribing to Nintendo Switch Online this fall, it doesn’t exactly leave us impressed.

 That being said, Nintendo has shown a surprising willingness to work with other platforms in some of its online games.
 If you want to play Minecraft or Fortnite: Battle Royale on Switch with your friends on Xbox or PC, you can, and in the former game’s case, you can even earn Xbox achievements.

 No Netflix here, yet